opensearch-project/project-website/_community_projects/transform-plugin.md

 ---
 name: Transform plugin for Opensearch-dashboards
 description: An Opensearch visualization plugin that allows arbitrary queries results to be processed by a Mustache transform.
-You can also call any external JS library to build new visualisations: Google Chart, d3js, ...
+You can also call any external JS library to build new visualisations such as Google Chart, d3js, ...
 owner: Lionel Guillaud
 owner_link: https://github.com/lguillaud
 link: https://github.com/lguillaud/osd_transform_vis